 - 1/4 cup capers, drained and rinsed

-- 3 tablespoons coarsely chopped fresh flat-leaf parsley
+- 3 tablespoons coarsely chopped fresh flat-leaf parsley, optional garnish

-- Mix 1/2 cup flour with 1 teaspoon salt and 1/4 teaspoon pepper and spread seasoned flour onto a plate.
-Dredge the chicken cutlets in seasoned flour to coat, shake to remove excess flour, and set chicken on a plate near the stovetop.
+- Pour the 1/2 cup of flour into a large shallow bowl or onto a plate.
+Dredge the chicken cutlets in the flour to coat, gently shake to remove excess flour, and place on a separate plate.

 - Add 1 tablespoon butter and 1 tablespoon oil to a large skillet set over medium-high heat.
-When butter is melted, tilt the pan to coat it, add half of the chicken or as much as will fit in a single layer, and sauté the chicken for 2-3 minutes per side or until golden brown and just cooked through.
-Then transfer it to a plate.
+When butter is melted and just starting to bubble, tilt the pan to coat it, add half of the chicken or as much as will fit in a single layer, and sauté the chicken for 2-3 minutes per side or until golden brown and just cooked through.
+Transfer it to a plate.
 Repeat with remaining chicken, adding a little more oil and butter to the pan if needed.

 - Heat the remaining 1 tablespoon of oil in the skillet over medium heat.
 Add garlic and sauté for 30 seconds, stirring constantly.
 Add wine and bring to a boil, scraping the pan to loosen browned bits.
 Cook until much of the liquid in the pan evaporates, about 2 minutes, stirring occasionally.
 Add 1/2 cup of the chicken broth and bring to a boil.
 Lower the heat to a simmer and cook 3-4 minutes until reduced by about a third.
 While the sauce simmers, combine the remaining teaspoon of flour with the remaining 1/4 cup of chicken broth in a small bowl and whisk until smooth.
 Add the mixture to the sauce and cook, whisking, for 1 minute, until slightly thickened.
 Add the remaining 1½ tablespoons butter, 2 tablespoons lemon juice, and ¼ cup capers, whisking to combine.

-- Plate the chicken.
+- To serve, plate the chicken.
 Spoon some sauce on top.
-Garnish with a slice of lemon and a sprinkle of parsley.
+If desired, garnish with a slice of lemon and a sprinkle of chopped parsley.

 How to make chicken cutlets from whole chicken breasts:

-Place a chicken breast half in a large plastic baggie left unsealed, and pound gently and evenly with a meat mallet, a small heavy skillet, or a rolling pin, to ⅓-inch to ¼-inch thickness.
+Put one chicken breast into a large plastic ziplock bag left unsealed, and pound it gently and evenly with a meat mallet, a small heavy skillet, or a rolling pin, to a thickness of ⅓-inch to ¼-inch thick.
 Repeat with remaining chicken.
-Cut each thin cutlet in half, if you like the idea of 8 small pieces rather than 4 large.

-What to do with the chicken tenders: If the chicken has tenders, pull them out before pounding or slicing the chicken.
+What to do with the chicken tenders: If the chicken breasts have tenders, pull them out before pounding or slicing the chicken.
 Tenders are small and tender and don't need to be pounded.
 They can be floured and cooked along with the larger cutlets.